runtimeverification/avm-semantics/docs/algo-grant-application.md

 1. a formal, executable and open-source semantics of TEAL available to everyone;
 2. through the Haskell backend of K, a symbolic execution engine and a formal verification tool for TEAL smart contracts;
 3. through the LLVM backend of K, a simulation and unit-testing framework (with coverage analysis) with performance that is comparable to that of the reference implementation.
+4. a Python library that can be used for programmatic interaction with the semantics in both simulation and symbolic execution modes from a Python program
+5. a prototype property testing framework with a Python API, supporting both concrete and symbolic modes

 ### Non-goals: